champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-2/lesson-2.1.md

 tag: US History

 excerpt: "Two documents written long ago in England-the Magna Carta (1215) and the English Bill of Rights (1689)- protected the people from the abuse of the king.
 These documents and others, such as the Mayflower Compact, provided models for the Declaration of Independence and the Articles of Confederation."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 2
-  toc_type: Lesson
-  toc_number: 2.1
-  pages: 74 - 77

-objectives:
-- Identify the documents that shaped US democratic traditions
-- Explain the idea of social contract
-- Summarize the provisions of the Articles of Confederation

-skills:
-- core: Analyze Events and Ideas
-- reading: Summarize Ideas

-vocabulary:
-- assembly
-- charter
-- declaration
-- legislature
-- peer
-- representative government
-- summarize

-key_concept:
-- concept: >
-    The government of the United States is built on a foundation of English laws and government.
-- example: >
-    You may have heard the expression "Let's not re-invent the wheel."
-The idea behind this saying is that we should not waste time duplicating what others have done.
-The wheel was invented long ago; today the question is how can we improve the wheel.
-For example, tires continue to be made with stronger materials and safer designs.
-In the some way, when people form the government of a new notion, they often look to previous examples to see what hos worked well.
 ---
 ## Influential Documents